WVM2011-04

 heritage garage just around where you live sells it

-Sop: got call today; wonder why sell; the family and siblings have to drive around
+Sop: got call today; wonder why sell; the family and siblings

 ask Cclr Smith in xxxx